-Since Montesquieu, the distinction between public administration and the judiciary has been a major issue in political science.
-The separation of public administration and judiciary is considered to be the most significant step in the construction of a dualist rule of law.
-The conclusions of the ideology of the separation of powers with regard to the Hungarian state can be summarized as follows: until the entry into force of Act no. 20/1949 on the Constitution of the Hungarian People's Republic, based on the principle of concentration of powers in conflict with the ideology of the separation of powers, the principles laid down in István Werbőczy's Tripartitum and in the Doctrine of the Holy Crown were decisive in the enactment of the April 1848 laws, the adoption of the laws establishing the Austro-Hungarian Compromise of 1867, and the entry into force of Act no. 1/1920 on the restoration of the Hungarian Soviet Republic and the provisional settlement of the exercise of state authority.
+Since Montesquieu, the separation of public administration and the judiciary has been a major issue in political science.
+It can be considered as the most significant step in the construction of a dualist rule of law.
+The conclusions of the ideology of the separation of powers with regard to the Hungarian state can be summarized as follows: until the entry into force of Act XX of 1949 on the Constitution of the Hungarian People's Republic, which was based on the principle of concentration of powers in conflict with the ideology of the separation of powers, the principles laid down in István Werbőczy's Tripartitum and in the Doctrine of the Holy Crown were decisive at the enactment of the April 1848 laws, at the adoption of the laws establishing the Austro-Hungarian Compromise of 1867, as well as at the entry into force of Act I of 1920 on the restoration of constitutionality and the provisional settlement of the exercise of state authority, which act ensured legal continuity following the short period of the Hungarian Soviet Republic.

-The Constitutional Court can be considered to be a legal institution closely related to the branches of power.
-In a doctoral thesis examining the Constitutional Court and constitutional justice, a definition of constitutional justice must be included.
-According to the generally accepted definition recently published, constitutional justice can be defined as the judicial evaluation of the constitutionality of legislations, other legal norms and the decisions of individual law enforcement bodies.
-In addition, the Constitutional Court is entitled and obliged to carry out an authentic interpretation of the Constitution.
-The Constitutional Court is the supreme body for the protection of the Constitution (in Hungary: the Fundamental Law).
-Regarding the Constitutional Court, as a thesis statement, it can be argued that the basic precondition of its creation is to accept the separation of powers and to consider the principles of constitutional justice to be binding.
+The Constitutional Court can be considered as a legal institution closely related to the branches of power.
+In a doctoral dissertation examining the Constitutional Court and constitutional justice, defining constitutional justice is inevitable.
+According to the generally accepted definition recently published, constitutional justice can be defined as the judicial evaluation of the constitutionality of laws, other legal norms and the decisions of individual bodies implementing the law.
+In addition, the Constitutional Court is entitled and obliged to carry out an authentic interpretation of the constitution.
+The Constitutional Court is the supreme body for the protection of the constitution (in Hungary: the Fundamental Law).
+Regarding the Constitutional Court, as a thesis statement, it can be argued that the basic precondition of the establishment thereof was to accept the separation of powers and to deem the principles of constitutional justice as binding.
 The Constitutional Court has (can have) two functions: protecting the fundamental rights of citizens and controlling legislative activity.
-The Constitutional Court is rooted in ancient Greek and Roman thinking as the idea of ius naturale - ius gentium.
-On the other hand, the origin of constitutional justice in its modern sense can be traced back in the United States to the decision delivered in the Marbury v.
-Madison case from 1803, that stated that a law in conflict with the Constitution was not applicable.
+The Constitutional Court is rooted in ancient Greek and Roman thinking, i.e. in the idea of ius naturale ius gentium.
+On the other hand, the origin of constitutional justice in its modern sense can be traced back to the United States and the decision delivered in the Marbury v.
+Madison case in 1803, establishing that a law in conflict with the constitution is not applicable.

-In my doctoral dissertation, by examining the development of constitutional courts, I came to the conclusion that constitutional justice, both in common law and continental jurisdictions, is the result of the joint development based on the synthesis of enforcing higher principles, the need for a written record of superior rights and the tools of the judiciary allowing for the enforcement of the constitution.
-In a democratic state subject to the rule of law, the clear legal separation between political decision and administrative decision is a requirement.
-Constitutional courts and supreme courts also determine the functioning of public administration by their decisions.
-The original idea of constitutional justice is that it provides a guaranteed, unalterable framework for the free formation of changing majority governments.
+In my doctoral dissertation, by examining the development of constitutional courts, I came to the conclusion that constitutional justice, both in common law and in continental legal systems, is the result of a joint development based on the synthesis of enforcing higher principles, the need for a written record of superior rights and the tools of the judiciary allowing for the enforcement of the constitution.
+In a democratic state subject to the rule of law, the clear legal separation of political decisions and administrative decisions is a requirement.
+Constitutional courts and supreme courts determine also the functioning of public administration by their decisions.
+The original idea of constitutional justice is that it provides a guaranteed, unalterable framework for the formation of society carried out by changing majority governments.